MileHacker Logo

 Offline Preparedness

-Download offline maps and language packs ahead of leaving.
+Download offline maps and language packs before setting off.
 This confirms navigation and translation without internet.
 Consider Airalo for eSIMs.

 Health & Wellness Items